Guardiola and Pochettino's tense 27-year rivalry culminates in crucial Champions League showdown | Goal.com

 Pochettino has talked up his friendship with Guardiola’s biggest rival, Jose Mourinho, with suggestions they bonded over a mutual animosity towards Barca.

-And when Guardiola referred to Tottenham has the “Harry Kane team” in 2017, Pochettino accused him of being "disrespectful".
+And when Guardiola referred to Tottenham as the “Harry Kane team” in 2017, Pochettino accused him of being "disrespectful".

 "He was part of the big success at Barcelona and I never said it was the Lionel Messi team," he snapped.